valentin-py-os/my_project_portfolio/README.md

 Hello, my name is Valentin.
 I am a Junior Data Scientist and a student at WU Vienna.
 I am into Machine Learning, Web Automation and BI.
-I work with Python, R, pandas, scikit-learn, TensorFlow, etc. I also specialize in Finance alongside with the Data Science field.
+I work with Python, Pandas and NumPy, scikit-learn, TensorFlow, etc. I also specialize in Finance alongside with the Data Science field.
 *******************
 My latest projects: